 While there are some checks in place investors still rely on a completely unregulated party and carry a high risk.

 The Security Token Offering

-STOs still bear a high risk, but at least investors can rest assures that they are buying a legitimate product.
+STOs still bear high risk, but at least investors can rest assured that they are buying a legitimate product.